Which courts make custody, parenting time, and visitation decisions?

 Supervised visits can be appropriate when the visiting parent has an alcohol or drug abuse problem, or another problem that suggests they could put the child in danger if left alone with the child.

-If there has been violence between the parents, often it is not safe for the parents to have contact with each other during visitation.
+If there has been violence between the parents, often it isn't safe for the parents to have contact with each other during visitation.
 Sometimes abusive parents will use visitation as a way to continue to have contact with and control over the other parent.

 In some situations, your child may be at risk during visits with a parent who has been abusive to you.
 In those situations, consider supervised visits.